-In the event that an alternative index is adopted in response to changes to, or the elimination of, LIBOR, the tax consequences with respect to PCs backed by Mortgages that have interest rates based on LIBOR are unclear.
-It is possible that if an alternative index is adopted, such adoption could be treated as a "significant modification" (under Section 1001 of the Code) of such Mortgages, which may result in a deemed taxable exchange of such Mortgages and the realization of gain or loss to the related PC Holder.
-Proposed regulations on which we may rely were released on October 8, 2019 and pursuant to which the adoption of an alternative index may not be treated as a "significant modification" if certain conditions are met.
-We intend to take reasonable efforts to meet such conditions, although no assurance can be given that the adoption of an alternative index will not result in a "significant modification."
+In the event that an alternative index is adopted for an Index, the tax consequences with respect to PCs backed by Mortgages that have interest rates based on that Index are unclear.
+Under general principles of federal income tax law, certain modifications of a debt instrument may cause a deemed taxable exchange upon which gain or loss is realized if the modification constitutes a "significant modification" (under Section 1001 of the Code).
+In the absence of final regulations, it is possible that the adoption of an alternative index could be treated as a "significant modification" of the Mortgages that have interest rates based on that Index, resulting in a deemed taxable exchange of such Mortgages and the realization of gain or loss to the related PC Holder.
+No assurance can be given that the adoption of an alternative index will not result in a "significant modification."
 Holders are advised to consult their own tax advisors regarding the adoption of an alternative index.